 Monika Oberle is spokesperson of the Society for Civic Education Didactics and Civic Youth and Adult Education (GPJE), member of the executive board and deputy chairwoman of the German Political Science Association (DVPW) as well as member of the executive board of the Political Science and Civic Education division in the DVPW.

 Membership of other scholarly organizations:

 Main areas of work

 Professor Oberle`s research group is dedicated to the systematic empirical exploration of different factors in teaching and learning processes in civic education.
 The main approach is quantitative methods of empirical educational research; triangulations are carried out using qualitative methods.
 The focus is on political competencies, how they develop, and the conditions needed for this development in school pupils (or learners in extra-curricular civic education) and teachers.
-At present there is a special emphasis on civic education about the EU.
+At present there is a special emphasis on civic education about the European Union.

 Current research projects: